methylDragon/coding-notes/MySQL/01 MySQL - Introduction.md

 -> ('methylDragon', 'methylDragon@gmail.com', 37771466666, 'Y', NULL); # Make sure you enter the values according to how the table is templated!
 # You can add multiple entires also, using the ','!
 # Like this: (.., ..), (..,..), (..,..);
+# Do note that the values to be added must ALWAYS be in tuple format - this means that if you are adding one value, it must be in the format (..,)

 # NULL is there for the primary key, it'll be auto-filled in since the primary key is set as AUTO_INCREMENT